getpatchwork/git-pw/README.rst

 ``pw.password``
   The password for your Patchwork account.

+The following settings are **optional** and may need to be set depending on your Patchwork instance's configuration:

+``pw.states``
+  The states that can be applied to a patch using the ``git pw patch update`` command.
+Should be provided in slug form (``changes-requested`` instead of ``Changes Requested``).
+Only required if your Patchwork instance uses non-default states.

 You can set these settings using the ``git config`` command.
 This should be done in the repo in which you intend to apply patches.
 For example, to configure the Patchwork project, run: